Hans Eppinger: Eponymous medical terms

 From 1973, the Falk Foundation of Freiburg awarded an Eppinger Prize for outstanding contributions to liver research.
 However, when Eppinger's activities at Dachau were brought to public attention in 1984, the prize was cancelled.

-In 1976, the lunar crater 'Euclides D' was renamed by the IAU to honor Hans Eppinger.
-However, in 2002, after Eppinger's association with Nazi prison camps had been brought to the attention of the Working Group for Planetary System Nomenclature by the Lunar Republic Society, the name was dropped.
+In 1976, the lunar crater Euclides D was renamed by the IAU to honor Hans Eppinger.
+However, after Eppinger's association with Nazi prison camps was brought to the attention of the Working Group for Planetary System Nomenclature by the Lunar Republic Society in 2002, the name was dropped.
 As of July 2009, the crater is once again officially listed as Euclides D.